1. Home

 Tesla is also unique in its ability to offer access to its Australia-wide Supercharger network of more than 50 charging stations, along with plenty of other fast-charging options, too.

-The Tesla Model Y is built in China and is then shipped to Australia.
+The Tesla Model Y is built in China and shipped to Australia.